 A mix of new and thrift materials gives this kitchen island character that store-bought pieces lack.
-Follow these instructions to build one of your own -- and don't be afraid to change the sizes to suit your space and your salvage finds.
+Follow these instructions to build one of your own—and don't be afraid to change the sizes to suit your space and your salvage finds.

 Sketch exactly where each piece will fit.
-Jeni placed a pair of narrow upper cabinets back-to-back on each end of the island, then filled the center with drawers and bins.
+We placed a pair of narrow upper cabinets back-to-back on each end of the island, then filled the center with drawers and bins.
 Lay the entire project on the floor and measure.

 Use MDF to create the island's shelving and drawer unit.
 Cut pieces to fit the drawers and bins, then prime and paint your desired color.
 Let dry, then apply a second coat.
 When the paint is dry, assembly the island.
-Jeni used MDF with a solid back so the reverse side of the island can be used for towel and utensil storage.
+We used MDF with a solid back so the reverse side of the island can be used for towel and utensil storage.

 NOTE: When cutting hollow-core doors, be sure to cap any open ends with a piece of wood lath cut to size and stained to match the laminate.
 Inset the cabinets at least 8 inches if you want stools to slide underneath and out of the way.
 This also makes legroom for more comfortable seating when the island is used for homework or at snacktime.
 Insert the boxes and bins, and affix pulls to the drawer fronts.

 Measure laminate to fit all exposed edges.
 Cut the laminate with a handheld jigsaw or table saw, leaving one extra inch on each side.
 Spray the countertop edge and the laminate with contact adhesive; let dry.
 Press the laminate to the base and roll to adhere.
 Route the edge using a laminate trim router.

-DIY Tip: Before laminating a big project such as a kitchen island, try the technique on something smaller.
+NOTE: Before laminating a big project such as a kitchen island, try the technique on something smaller.